gemma-butcher/ms4/README.md

 - Bootstrap Toasts are used to notify users of their actions on the page.
 - A toast will show with a response to the user action, it may be a success message, an info message or an error message.
-- This gives users immediate feedback, for instance, if a user has added all available stock of an item, the message will change from "X added to cart." to "X has run out of stock!"
+- This gives users immediate feedback.
+Such as "product x has been added to your bag".
 - Toasts have a higher z-index than the preloader so they can be seen even while a page is loading.
 - They are fired both by the Django messages function, as well as the AJAX forms.